ai7/toolbox/README.md

 # deltree

-Fastest way to delete large directory trees on Windows
+Fastest way to delete directories on Windows

 ## Overview